JustinKuli/user-app-build-deploy/README.md

 # Running the example pipeline

-6. Modify the example PipelineRun to point to your github repository and docker registry, adjusting these lines:
+6. Modify the example PipelineRun (at `tekton/example/PipelineRun.prototype-run.yaml`) to point to your github repository and docker registry, adjusting these lines:
 ```
     - name: repo-url
       value: https://github.com/a-roberts/user-app-build-deploy.git